JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 In `IntAppender` each goroutine shares the same memory—the `ints` array—which it appends integers to.

 This code communicates by sharing memory.
-It does not share memory by communicating.

-Even though it works, it comes at the cost of not being idiomatic Go.
+Yes, it works—but it's not idiomatic Go.
 More importantly, it's not the safest way to write this program.
-In this example, there are 11 goroutines with access to the `ints` slice (one running the main function, ten more spawned by the loop).

-What happens when the codebase grows to thousands or millions of lines of code?
-With this pattern strewn around the codebase, there's no guarantee that things will behave as expected when many goroutines are accessing the same memory.
+There are 11 goroutines (one running the main function and ten more spawned by the loop) with access to the `ints` slice.
+What happens when the codebase grows?
+This pattern provides no guarantee that the program will behave as expected; anything can happen when memory is shared broadly.

 ## Share memory by communicating (👍)

 The first sign that this code is not sharing memory by communicating is the use of `sync.WaitGroup`.
-To be clear, WaitGroups are not always bad, however, they may indicate a code smell that your code _could_ instead use a channel.
+To be clear, WaitGroups are not always bad.
+However, a WaitGroup may be a code smell indicating your code could be safer with a channel.

 Here's one idea of how to convert the bad example to idiomatic Go: replace the `WaitGroup` with a channel.